Affordable Housing Trust Fund

 NOTICE - Public Comment Received on Proposed Spending Plan

 In an effort to propose a spending plan that would maximize the effectiveness of the Trust funds, DHCD met with leadership from the Fair Development Roundtable and with other stakeholders to reach a consensus on how to best allocate the available Trust funds.
 Those discussions led to the creation of several proposed spending priorities.
-CLICK HERE TO VIEW THE PROPOSED PRIORITIES, as well as the rationale and guidelines for those priorities.
+CLICK HERE TO VIEW THE APPROVED PRIORITIES, as well as the rationale and guidelines for those priorities.

 DHCD provided opportunities for the public to comment on the proposed spending plan to ensure that the Commission reviews, considers and incorporates public comments in the final plan.
 A total of 24 responses from individuals, organizations and associations were submitted over the comment period.
 A summary report of the comments will be provided to the Commission at the January 28, 2020, for their review.